STEllAR-GROUP/hpx/docs/sphinx/manual/building_hpx.rst

       sudo port select gcc mp-gcc48

 #.
 Build Boost manually (the Boost package of MacPorts is built with Clang, and
-   unfortunately doesn't work with a GCC-build version of HPX):
+   unfortunately doesn't work with a GCC-build version of |hpx|):

    .. code-block:: bash